moves-rwth/storm/documentation/installation/installation.md

 $ make
 ```

-To only build the binaries (starting from version 1.1), enter
+To only build the binaries (available from version 1.1 on), enter

 ```console
 $ make binaries